bastiscode/spell_check/README.rst

 .. note::
     The Docker setup is only intended to be used for trying out the command line tools or the Python API and not for training or reproducing the results.
-If you want to do that see the REPRODUCE.rst or read the HTML-documentation.

 .. note::
     Running the Docker container with GPU support assumes that you have the `NVIDIA Container Toolkit`_ installed.